-‘AquaMAV’: A Flying Drone That Dives Into The Sea, Collect Water Samples, Then Restarts Like A Flying Fish
+‘AquaMAV’: A Flying Drone That Dives Into The Sea, Collects Water Samples, Then Restarts Like A Flying Fish

 Scientists developed a water-sampling flying drone called the Aquatic Micro Air Vehicle or AquaMAV.
 This flying drone dives into the sea and collects water samples.
 Afterwards, it will relaunch itself out of the water utilizing a strong gas jet just like a flying fish.

-AquaMAV could fly up to 25 miles per hour and travel at a distance of over six miles on a single charge.
-It aims to collect water health samples at certain spill sites and other unhealthy and hazardous places that need to be observed.
-This could be deployed from ship or shore, according to ZDNet.
+AquaMAV can fly up to 25 miles per hour and travel at a distance of over six miles on a single charge.
+It aims to collect water health samples at certain spill sites and other unhealthy, hazardous places that need to be observed.
+It can be deployed from ship or shore, according to ZDNet.

-The AquaMAV is developed by Mirko Kovac, Ph.D., who directed the Aerial Robotics Lab at the Imperial College of London, Robert Siddall and Alejandro Ortega, both lead researchers.
-The design principles applied by the scientists in this project include using a plunge diving strategy for water entry, water jet propulsion for water takeoff, folding wings for diving proficiency and hydrophobic surfaces for water shedding and dry flight.
+The AquaMAV was developed by Mirko Kovac, Ph.D., who directed the Aerial Robotics Lab at the Imperial College of London, Robert Siddall and Alejandro Ortega, both lead researchers.
+The design principles applied by the scientists in this project included using a plunge diving strategy for water entry, water jet propulsion for water takeoff, folding wings for diving proficiency, and hydrophobic surfaces for water shedding and dry flight.

-Currently, the AquaMAV prototype is a 200-gram fixed-wing aircraft that utilizes a reconfigurable wing to dive into the water during the flight.
-This concept is inspired by the diving strategy of water diving birds, according to Imperial College London.
+Currently, the AquaMAV prototype is a 200-gram fixed-wing aircraft that utilizes a reconfigurable wing to dive into the water during flight.
+This concept was inspired by the diving strategy of water diving birds, according to Imperial College London.

 An #innovative new way to collect water samples in hazardous environments. https://t.co/QzEGiHtZDp#AquaMAV #gannets #flyingfish